 This register provides a pending and latching bit value for each of the four possible 1553 channels.
 Bit 31 can be set to one by the user to "latch" active interrupt signals and immediately clear the cards channel interrupt pending signal to the host backplane/system (all channel interrupt pending signals, or bits, are ORed together to set the backplane interrupt pending signal).
-So bit 31 provides the application a single bit to clear the card's interrupt pending bit to not hold-off other possible interrupt pending safe as independent application would need to service their respective channel: there is a mechanism to clear interrupt pending at the channel level, too.
+So bit 31 provides the application a single bit to clear the card's interrupt pending bit to not hold-off other possible interrupt pending conditions in the system (from other cards).
+This would not be multi-application safe as independent application would need to service their respective channel: there is a mechanism to clear interrupt pending at the channel level, too.